matter-labs/era-contracts/docs/settlement_contracts/zkchain_basics.md

 ### AdminFacet

-This facet responsible for the configuration setup and upgradabity, handling tasks such as:
+This facet responsible for the configuration setup and upgradability, handling tasks such as:

 - Privileged Address Management: Updating key roles, including the governor and validators.
-- System Parameter Configuration: Adjusting critical system settings, such as the L2 bootloader bytecode hash, verifier address, verifier parameters, fee configurations.
+- System Parameter Configuration: Adjusting critical system settings, such as the L2 bootloader bytecode hash, verifier address, changing DA layer or fee configurations.
 - Freezability: Executing the freezing/unfreezing of facets within the diamond proxy to safeguard the ecosystem during upgrades or in response to detected vulnerabilities.

 Control over the AdminFacet is divided between two main entities: